AI_FOR_CYNICAL_DEVS

 Welcome to Hell (Why You Can't Ignore This Anymore)

 You think AI is hype.
 You might be right.
 But your manager doesn't think so.
-Learn what AI actually is (not magic), what it's genuinely useful for, and how to survive the FOMO without drinking the Kool-Aid.
+Learn what AI actually is (not magic), what it's genuinely useful for, and how to survive the FOMO.

 The Bare Minimum You Need to Know About LLMs

 They predict the next word.
 That's literally it.
-Learn about tokens, context windows, and parameters so you don't sound like an idiot when your manager starts throwing around buzzwords.
+Learn about tokens, context windows, and parameters so you don't sound like an idiot in meetings.

 Prompt Engineering (or: Talking to the Intern Who Knows Everything)

 The AI is confident, articulate, and frequently wrong.
-Learn the techniques that actually work instead of the bullshit people post on Twitter.
+Learn the techniques that actually work: chain of thought, few-shot examples, and when to just give up.

 Memory and Context (Why It Forgets Everything)